HSLdevcom/mal-effect-calculations/README.md

 This repository contains scripts for the impact assessment of the MAL Plan.
 Learn more about the MAL Plan here: https://www.hsl.fi/hsl/mal

-Scripting language is mainly R so far.
-R enables easy plotting and manipulating of spatial features.

 ## How to run
 1. Clone this repository.
 2. In RStudio, select `File > Open Project... > mal-effect-calculations.Rproj`.